-"The Blue Gum log 31 feet × 2 ft.
-6 in. × 2 ft.
+"The Blue Gum log 31 feet $\times$ 2 ft.
+6 in. $\times$ 2 ft.
 3 in. sent to the Admiralty was green timber, and having been carried on deck showed sun cracks, but it was the only piece at all suited to the special purpose of backing up iron plates, which office, as a substitute for large teak timber, if it were found fit for it, would render it very valuable.
 It may have been a mistake to have submitted it to the Admiralty, but we relied on its power of resistance and the tenacity of its fibre to counteract in their estimation its greenness and consequent excessive specific gravity; also on their making allowance for it as a green specimen.
 It is unwise, however, to calculate on any allowances being made, especially by a public office.
 They presume, as indeed do the general public, that specimens are the best that can be shown, and in the best condition.
-We feel sure that seasoned specimens of large timber would have received favorable notice from the Admiralty, and as the specimen referred to was not such as we should choose to pledge the character of the timber upon, it is not perhaps desirable to raise further discussion upon it, but rather to rely on Captain Fowkes's report, which will shortly be published, and on the effect which may be produced by the display of the best specimens of timber at Kew, where they will be most advantageously placed, almost it may be said in a Government Department."
+We feel sure that seasoned specimens of large timber would have received favorable notice from the Admiralty, and as the specimen referred to was not such as we should choose to pledge the character of the timber upon, it is not perhaps desirable to raise further discussion upon it, but rather to rely on the Department of timber at Kew, where they will be most advantageously placed, almost it may be said in a Government Department."